 - The Network Control Plans List.
 The Network Control Plans List is located to the left of the Network Control Plans View and lists all the Network Control Plans defined in the LinSig model. - The Network Control Plan Stage Sequence Selection List.
 This section is located in the right panel of the Network Control Plans View and for the Network Control Plan selected in the Control Plans List allows a Stage Sequence to be selected for each Controller.
 For each Controller the following information is displayed: - Controller Name.
-The name of a traffic signal Controller in the LinSig model. - Sequence Name.
-The Name of the Stage Sequence selected for this Controller in this Network Control Plan.
-The Stage Sequences are created and edited in the Stage Sequence View. - Sequence.
-The Stage Order specified by the selected Stage Sequence.
+The name of a traffic signal Controller in the LinSig model. - Sequence.
+The Stage Sequence selected for this Controller in this Network Control Plan.
+The Stage Sequences are created and edited in the Stage Sequence View.

-3.11.1.
+4.11.1.
 Managing Network Control Plans